pranotobudi/myRepository/README.md

 Bud here,

+I start to document my programming journey...

-I've worked on Embedded System projects in the past: DVD player, TV, and microwave oven using C and C++ language.
+I've worked on Embedded System projects for 4 years in the past: DVD player, TV, and microwave oven using C and C++ language.

-Then I moved into web development projects using wordpress and shopify with some online marketing skills (fb ads, google adwords, and email marketing)
+Then I moved into web development projects for another 4 years using wordpress and shopify with some online marketing skills (fb ads, google adwords, and email marketing)

-and now is my journey into back-end developer using python, ruby on rails, docker, etc
+Now (the past 5 months) is my journey into back-end developer using python, ruby on rails, docker, etc, and will keep doing my best to dive into it!

-and the next target is the front end developer
+and the next target is the front end developer!